8 Ideas for Small Laundry Rooms in Apartments, Condos, and Co-ops

 Lynn and Craig really didn’t want to carry their laundry up and down five flights of stairs in their apartment building.
 So they decided to add a small laundry room idea to their renovation list.
 The problem?
 No contractors were willing to take on the job of remodeling two tiny bathrooms, which included a washer-dryer installation.
 Then Lynn and Craig found Sweeten and hired a contractor who made it work.

 When other contractors told Lynn and Craig putting in a washer-dryer was not a viable option, their Sweeten contractor disagreed.
 Other contractors insisted the only way to install was to tap into the toilet line and disrupt the neighbor below.
 Not a good option.
 So their Sweeten contractor came up with a workaround.
 He used the small sink’s line, and the couple bought a compact, ventless washer/dryer.
 Lynn and Craig now have a convenient laundry room to call their own.

 A closet with a soapy surprise

 Nadia and Stephen’s search for a space that would fit their multigenerational family landed them in a 2,030-square-foot brick rowhouse in Brooklyn’s South Slope/Greenwood Heights area.
 The house needed major work to meet the needs of all members of the family.
-They added a large, wraparound pantry in the kitchen, since the couple loves to cook, and a garden-level apartment for the in-laws.
-Finally, they added fully functional laundry area, which “also functions as a mudroom, with custom cabinetry and a pull-down drying rack where we can hang wet clothes,” says Nadia.
+They added a fully functional laundry area with a washer and dryer, which “also functions as a mudroom, with custom cabinetry and a pull-down drying rack where we can hang wet clothes,” says Nadia.